RandomUser15456/KoGaMa-Modulr/README.md

 * **Self Feed View:** Provides a dedicated, customized view for your personal activity feed.
 * **Custom UI:** A streamlined, custom-built user interface for better aesthetics and navigation.
 * **More Displayed Info:** Pages are enhanced to show more relevant information at a glance.
-* **Simplified Account Management:** Removes the need for constant email or username updating during routine operations.
+* **No Email Requirement for Username Change:** Eliminates the need for email to change username.
 * **DMs Chat Stamps:** Adds timestamps to direct messages for clearer communication tracking.

 ## 🛠️ Installation and Setup